Australian Motoring Enthusiast Party

 The Australian Motoring Enthusiast Party was a political party in Australia from 2013 to 2017.
 Ricky Muir held a seat for the party in the Australian Senate from 2013 to 2016.
-The party voluntarily de-registered with the AEC on 8 February 2017.
+The party voluntarily de-registered with the Australian Electoral Commission (AEC) on 8 February 2017.

 History

 The Australian Motoring Enthusiast Party (AMEP) was formed on 11 May 2013 in Queensland at a public meeting of motoring enthusiasts.
 The formation of the party followed moves by state governments, particularly in Queensland, to toughen anti-hooning and vehicle impoundment legislation.

 The Australian Electoral Commission registered the party on 9 July 2013.

 Formation and structure

 The AMEP's structure included State Councils and a Central Executive.
 The Queensland State Council and the Central Executive were formed when the party was established on 11 May 2013.
 At that point the Central Executive was made up of the Queensland State Council's office bearers.

 The first Annual General Meeting of the AMEP was held on 11 July 2013.
 The Queensland State Council office bearers were returned as the Central Executive's office bearers.

 The Victorian State Council was formed on 17 July 2013.
 The Western Australian State Council was formed on 23 July 2013.
 The New South Wales State Council was formed on 7 August 2013.

 The Victorian State Council was suspended by the party's executive in October 2013 over claims that it had set up a Facebook page without permission and had engaged in what ABC News reported as being labelled "illegal and unauthorised use of AMEP identification, confidential information, incorrect policy announcements, and the misuse of the party brand".
 The former chairman of the Victorian State Council, Scott McDonald, told the ABC that it was unclear why the action had been taken.